adaeris/adaeris.github.io/index.md

 [Warrior cats blog](adaeris.github.io/warriorblog.md)

-Warrior cats is a book series.
+Warrior cats is a book series by Erin Hunter.
 Currently there are 7 arcs.
 1. The Prophecy Begins
 2. The New Prophecy
 3. The Power of Three